nexoedge/nexoedge/docs/user-doc/source/intro.rst

 Nexoedge supports Reed-Solomon (RS) codes of erasure coding, with a minimum value of *n* and *k* as 3 and 2, respectively.

 .. [#] Note that we consider erasure codes that are *maximum distance separable (MDS)*.
-For non-MDS codes, recoverability of the original data is not always guaranteed with only *k* chunks available.
+For non-MDS codes, recoverability of the original data is not always guaranteed when only *k* chunks are available.
 Nexoedge adopts erasure codes that are MDS.

 Recovery Optimization